jaddriggers/powerball/README.md

 2. Navigate to the cloned project directory.
 3. Install the required Python libraries using pip:

-bash pip install streamlit sqlalchemy pandas
+`pip install streamlit sqlalchemy pandas`

+`pip install -r requirements.txt`
 ## How to run

-bash streamlit run powerball.py

 After installing the required Python libraries, you can run the application using the following command:

+`streamlit run powerball.py`

 The application will be served on your local machine and can be accessed through a web browser at localhost:8501.